 Presawing in the snow

-The next flying buttress figurine for St. Eusebius's Church in Arnhem is ready.
-I've been busy presawing all the blocks that I had lying around for flying buttress 4 and some 5 (read here more), before maybe a real frost period got in the way.
+The next flying buttress figurine for St. Eusebius's Church in Arnhem is finished too.
+I've been busy presawing all the blocks that I had lying around for flying buttress 4 and 5 (read here more), before maybe a real frost period got in the way.
 Because my saw sits outside, I cannot use it during frost, because then freezes all at once, if I even can get the water to the machine.
 As it was now it was only freezing by half a degree, and although a lot of snow fell and elsewhere on the terrain an old barn half collapsed by sheer weight, it had no consequences for me.

 Reconstructing after an old photograph